Hearing Aids for Adults

 If you require any further help with your hearing aid, our team are always on hand, either by attending our drop-in repair clinic or by telephoning us.

-If you feel your hearing has deteriorated and that a new hearing test and hearing aid may be required please contact your GP who will carry out preliminary checks and then arrange an appointment with Audiology on your behalf.
+If you feel your hearing has deteriorated and that a new hearing test and hearing aid may be required, or that your existing aid needs some adjustment, please contact the Audiology Department on 01603 287284 to find out how to arrange an appointment.

 New batteries are free and can be obtained from the department either in person or by post, or from any one of the GP surgeries or health centres listed in the 'Battery Issuing and Record Book' or 'How to look after your Hearing Aid' booklet.